michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 married #=> c(1,1,0,0,1,1,"",0,1)
 <%= endhighlight %>

-Therefore I'll probably get an exception if I try to perform a numerical calculation on this data.
-The looping approach above instead replace empty response with 0.
-The index-replace however quickly becomes unwieldy with more factors than just `Yes` or `No`.
+Therefore I'll probably get an exception if I try to perform this numerical calculation on this data.
+The looping approach above instead replaced the empty response with 0.
+The index-replace approach however quickly becomes unwieldy with more factors than just `Yes` or `No`.
 Instead here is better way the `married` variable can be converted to binary:

 <%= highlight %>
 married <- sapply(married,